Visa policy of Iran: October 2025 Revision of Iran Visa Policy

 Starting October 2025, the Iran visa process has returned to its previous, more flexible format.
 Most travelers can once again apply for their visas through registered Iranian travel agencies and travel independently across the country.
 This marks a major shift from the stricter temporary measures introduced earlier this year.

 While travelers still need to provide a rough travel plan when applying for their visa, they now have much more freedom to adjust their itineraries after arrival.
 However, all tourists are still required to stay in registered hotels or guesthouses, as staying with locals or using unregistered private hosts remains prohibited under the current Iran travel regulations.

 Citizens of the United States, the United Kingdom, and Canada must still book a pre-arranged guided tour through an authorized agency, in accordance with the Ministry of Foreign Affairs’ policies.

 Admission restrictions

 Mandatory guides

 Citizens of Canada, the United Kingdom and the United States are required to be escorted by a government-approved guide at all times.
 Independent travel for these citizens has been banned due to the closure of Iranian foreign missions in these countries.

 Israel

-Entry and transit is refused for nationals of Israel, even if not leaving the aircraft and proceeding by the same flight.
+Entry and transit is refused for citizens of Israel, even if not leaving the aircraft and proceeding by the same flight.
 Entry and transit is also refused to holders of passports or travel documents containing an Israeli visa or stamp (less than 365 days) or any data showing that the visitor has been to Israel or has indication of any connection with the state of Israel.